 - Is the project of statewide importance?
-Does the project support statewide SIS goals? - trade and tourism corridors? freight and passenger mobility through its major gateways. - and operational characteristics. - enhances mobility.
+Does the project support statewide SIS goals? - Does the project contribute to the expansion of major roadway trade and tourism corridors?
+Florida's continued long-term economic viability depends on reliable freight and passenger mobility through its major gateways. - Does the project contribute to the completion of a corridor?